sictweb/bti425-2020/graded-work/assign6.md

 For this assignment, you can either use a professor-provided example app, or create a new app from scratch.
 Your choice.

 If you choose to use a professor-provided example app, then look for it in the `Templates_and_solutions` folder of the code repository.
-The "assignment6-base" folder holds the example app.
+The "assignment6-base" zip file holds the example app.
 Incidentally, the example app is a sample solution to the previous Assignment 5.

 After downloading the app, open a Terminal window, navigate to the project folder, and run the `npm install` command.